mendhak/waveshare-epaper-display/README.md

 ## Pick a Calendar provider

-You can use Google Calendar or Outlook Calendar to display events.
+You can use up to 5 Google Calendars, up to 5 iCalendars, CalDav and Outlook Calendar to display events.
+Events will be sorted across the calendars according the time of start.

-### Google Calendar
+### Google Calendars

 The script will by default get its info from your primary Google Calendar.
 If you need to pick a specific calendar you will need its ID.
 To get its ID, open up [Google Calendar](https://calendar.google.com) and go to the settings for your preferred calendar.
 Under the 'Integrate Calendar' section you will see a Calendar ID which looks like `xyz12345@group.calendar.google.com`.
 Set that value in `env.sh`